Arctic: Pollution

 The Arctic is comparatively clean, although there are certain ecologically difficult localized pollution problems that present a serious threat to people's health living around these pollution sources.
-Due to the prevailing worldwide sea and air currents, the Arctic area is the fallout region for long-range transport pollutants, and in some places the concentrations exceed the levels of densely populated urban areas.
+Due to the prevailing worldwide sea and air currents, the Arctic area is the fallout region for long-range transport pollutants, and in some places, the concentrations exceed the levels of densely populated urban areas.
 An example of this is the phenomenon of Arctic haze, which is commonly blamed on long-range pollutants.
-Another example is with the bioaccumulation of PCB's (polychlorinated biphenyls) in Arctic wildlife and people.
+Another example is with the bioaccumulation of PCBs (polychlorinated biphenyls) in Arctic wildlife and people.

 Preservation

 There have been many proposals to preserve the Arctic over the years.
-Most recently a group of stars at the Rio Earth Summit, on 21 June 2012, proposed protecting the Arctic, similar to the Antarctic protection.
+Most recently a group of states at the United Nations Conference on Sustainable Development, on 21 June 2012, proposed protecting the Arctic, similar to the Antarctic Treaty System.
 The initial focus of the campaign will be a UN resolution creating a global sanctuary around the pole, and a ban on oil drilling and unsustainable fishing in the Arctic.

 The Arctic has climate change rates that are amongst the highest in the world.
 Due to the major impacts to the region from climate change the near climate future of the region will be extremely different under all scenarios of warming.